himanshuh4cker/burp-suite-labs/INSTRUCTOR_GUIDE.md

 8. Highlight both items in Comparer and click **Compare words**.
 9. Analyze the highlighted structural differences to find the administrator flag.

-### 🗣️ YouTube Script (What to Say)
-> *"When testing permissions, we often compare what a low-privilege user sees versus a high-privilege admin.
-Instead of staring at hundreds of lines of code, we paste both outputs into Burp Comparer.
-Comparing by words highlights the exact differences—such as roles, permissions lists, and the administrator flag."*

-### ⚠️ Common Student Pitfalls
-* Attempting to compare the encoded JWT tokens themselves.
-Focus on comparing the *API JSON response body* instead!
-* Selecting "Compare bytes" for JSON, which is harder to read than "Compare words".

 ### 💡 Concepts Taught
 * Privilege diffing